VisualFP/docs/SA/design_concept/content/poc/electron.typ

 Pros:
 - Since Electron apps can be created like any web app, there is a wide range of libraries available for frontend-development.
 - The authors already have experience with JavaScript and its ecosystem.
+- There are a lot of applications built with Electron.

 Cons:
 - JavaScript has a weak type system